Push your strength. Pull your fitness.

 Last, but certainly not least, the sled is a highly versatile piece of equipment that allows you to bang out quick yet effective workouts when you are short on time.

-Jogging or riding the stationary bike for an hour may not fit your busy schedule, but we all have 15-20 minutes to invest into pushing, pulling or dragging a sled.
+Jogging or riding the stationary bike for an hour may not fit your busy schedule, but we all have 15-20 minutes to invest in pushing, pulling, or dragging a sled.